Walk-in tub Draining

 Although American Standard® has taken reasonable precautions to ensure that the Quick Drain TM is suitable for residential plumbing; it is the responsibility of the installer to insure that the plumbing is acceptable for use of the Quick Drain TM.
 American Standard® does not accept responsibility for damage arising from use of the Quick Drain TM

-It should only take about 2 1/2 minutes for a walk-in tub with a single drain and natural drainage to completely empty.
+It should only take about 2 – 3 minutes for a walk-in tub with a single drain and natural vented drainage to completely empty.
 Bathers usually will use the shower wand to rinse soap off themselves and the tub during this short time.
-You’ll have to decide if the slight improvement you may or may not gain by adding a second drain or another electric pump is worth the extra expense.
-Having experienced both types, our installers have not seen any difference between them.
+A slow running drain could be caused by any number of things, poor venting, blockage etc. It will have nothing to do with the type of tub installed.